Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Method

-After collecting enough trajectories as well as the estimated expected values of intermediate steps, we can then train a process reward model to assign reward to each intermediate state/action, following \citet{verify-step-by-step}.
-The motivation behind training a process reward model instead of using the collected values as the rewards including two aspects: (1) If we assess each intermediate step to estimate the value of the complete trajectory by only heuristic simulation, similar to the weakness of MCTS, the time consumption and cost will be severe.
-(2) The explore-and-play based estimation will introduce much noise, since the completion quality is highly coupled with the fundamental capability of the initial policy model.
+After collecting enough trajectories as well as the estimated expected values of intermediate steps, we can train a PRM to assign a reward to each intermediate state/action, following \citet{verify-step-by-step}.
+The motivation behind training a process reward model instead of using the collected values as the rewards includes: (1) If we assess each intermediate step to estimate the value of the complete trajectory by only heuristic simulation, similar to the weakness of MCTS, the time consumption and cost will be severe.
+(2) The simulation based estimation will also introduce noise, since the completion quality highly depends on the fundamental capability of the initial policy model.
 As a result, employing an extra reward model to approximate the expected values can be more robust and efficient than heuristic algorithms.

-Specifically, in Section~\ref{sec:reward-collect} we obtain a reward modeling dataset:
+Specifically, following the method in Section~\ref{sec:reward-collect} we obtain a reward modeling dataset: